 Will we be there during the home inspection?

 As indicated by the buyer services we discussed when we started working together, I provide a high customer service level and be there for the home inspection.
 You should try to be present, too.
 The inspector will take photos and give a detailed summary report, but you should not miss the opportunity to be there and ask questions.
-The inspector can point out which small repairs you can do yourself and which larger problems may require a specialist.
+The inspector can point out which minor repairs you can do yourself and which more significant problems may require a specialist.
 Some inspectors will also offer home maintenance tips as they discover areas in good condition now but may need attention in the future.

 After the home inspection, what are the next steps?

 Depending on the home inspection findings, we proceed with the sale, negotiate for a better price, request repairs or choose to back out of the sale.